-JEB (Joan E. Biren) has self-identified as a radical lesbian feminist for years.
+JEB (Joan E. Biren) has proudly called herself a ‘radical lesbian feminist’ for years.
 A founding member of a collective of like-minded members called The Furies, she turned her passion for research and “absolute inability to find lesbian images” into a quest for greater lesbian visibility.
 The desire to see not only herself but other lesbians, and to find historical connections to gay women, led her to produce photo books, direct documentaries, and tour the country with a now-legendary slide show between 1979 and 1985 called “Lesbian Images in Photography: 1850-the present,” also known as the “Dyke Show.”

 JEB’s first book, Eye to Eye: Portraits of Lesbians, self-published in 1979, is now being re-released by Anthology Editions.
 It may be hard to conceive today of just how high the stakes were for her to publish a book of “out lesbians” more than four decades ago.
 The printer even made her acquire a second set of releases before it went to press, causing some of the subjects to lose their nerve.
 A 1979 article in Unicorn Times, an underground art newspaper published in Washington, D.C., places the moment into perspective: